Psychoeducational Assessments in Edmonton & St. Albert

 • A psychoeducational assessment is a comprehensive evaluation that examines your child's cognitive abilities, academic skills, and emotional functioning to identify learning strengths and challenges.

-Our team uses a variety of standardized tests, observational techniques, and in-depth interviews with your child, parents/guardians, and your child's school team (with consent) to create a detailed profile of your child's unique learning needs.
+Our team uses standardized assessments, observation, and in-depth interviews with your child, parents/guardians, and your child's school team (with consent) to create a detailed profile of your child's unique learning needs.

 This assessment helps us develop personalized educational strategies and interventions to support your child's success in school and beyond.